flix/book/src/extending-classes-and-interfaces.md

 }
 ```

-As these examples show, the implicit `this` argument because the first argument to each Flix function inside a new expression.
+The implicit `this` argument is always passed as the first argument in a new expression.

-> **Note:** As these examples demonstrate, the new expression always has the `IO` effect (since it allocates a new object).
-Java methods, on the other hand, only need the `IO` effect if they themselves have side-effects.
+The Flix compiler ensures that a new expression implemenets all abstract methods of a class or interface.

+A new expression always has the `IO` effect.